Seneca-ICTOER/OPS345/docs/Labs/lab5.md

 - Open a web browser and enter the following url: http://www.username.mystudentproject.ca/blog/wp-admin/install.php
 - You should see a Wordpress Welcome/Setup page.
 Follow the prompts on screen and enter the appropriate information.
   - Use the **Database Name**, **Username** and **Password** you configured above.
   - Set the title to Your Name's Blog.
-For example for me it would be "Jason Carman's Blog"
+For example: "Candice Carman's Blog"
   - Set the username to your Seneca ID.
   - Set the password to your Seneca ID.
 You may need to check the box to **Confirm use of weak password**
   - Set the email to your Seneca email address.